Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 However, after DOS, all operating system UIs were designed
 with the mouse in mind based on a paradigm known as WIMP
 which stands for Windows, Icons, Menus and Pointers.
-All Modern PC OSs use the desktop metaphor to organize the OSs interface
+PC OSs use the desktop metaphor to organize the OS interface
 and for apps they use the control panel metaphor.
 Industrial machines had control panels with a bunch of switches, gauges etc.
 to control them.